Kahcho1/retro_video_games/README.md

 ![Entity Relationship Diagram](https://imgur.com/7H2E0gw.jpg)

-The image repersents a ERD: entity relationship diagram.
+The image represents a ERD: entity relationship diagram.
 This shows the structure of the database, displaying the many features I will be adding to my app.
-This is a one-to-many diagram between console and games.
-Meaning, user should be able to put many games under specific console.
+The app will be based on a one-to-many relationship, between console and games.
+Meaning, when user enters a specific console, they can assoicate it will as many games as they want.

 ### Management Method